-There are multiple home remedies that you can try to remove tarnish from your favorite brass items.
-Most of the methods require common products that you can find in your home.
-In this post, we will present various do-it-yourself solutions, and also we will provide a unique but time-tested product that is the quickest way to clean brass and will bring back that lustrous shine to your favorite treasured brass items.
+There are multiple home remedy recipes that you can try to remove tarnish from your favorite brass items.
+Most of these DIY methods require common ingredients that you can find in your home.
+In this blog post, we will present various do-it-yourself brass cleaning methods, and also we will provide a unique but time-tested product that is the quickest way to clean brass and will bring back that lustrous shine to your favorite treasured brass items.

 Brass is an extremely popular material that finds its place in interior design and is quite common in older buildings.
 Many items such as doorknobs, coat racks, hardware fixtures, etc. are typically made from brass.
-Brass metal can have a beautiful sheen and shine, but over time it can begin to oxidize.
+Brass metal can have a beautiful sheen and shine, but over time it can begin to oxidize and tarnish.

 What exactly is oxidation?
 Brass is a copper alloy.
 Oxidation occurs when there is a chemical reaction as the brass metal is exposed to air.
 Typically when brass is first manufactured, it is given a protective seal by using lacquer.
 Over time, the lacquer tends to wear away.
 Through long-term handling and use, the brass will undoubtedly be exposed to the oxygen found in the air.
 As the oxidation starts to happen, this results in a patina or tarnish on the surface of the brass metal.
 This tarnish hides the sheen or shine of the metal.